aarondane/GoMarble_Assignment/README.md

 1. Open the application in your browser
 2. Enter a product URL in the input field
-3. (Optional) Set the maximum number of reviews to fetch
+3. Set the maximum number of reviews to fetch
 4. Click "Get Reviews" to fetch and display the reviews
 5. Reviews will be displayed with:
    - Reviewer name